 The following activities can be used together as part of an outreach night or mini-retreat for youth, or they can be used separately to educate youth about Faithful Citizenship over time.
 It would be helpful to prepare the young people for the session(s) on Faithful Citizenship by familiarizing them with some of the key ideas from Catholic social teaching that shape our approach to issues and campaigns.
-To do this, it is helpful to have already shared with them in previous sessions the Themes from Sharing Catholic Social Teaching, a card and poster summarizing seven key themes of Catholic social teaching, or the video, In the Footsteps of Jesus, which also summarizes these themes.
+To do this, it is helpful to have already shared with them in previous sessions the Themes from Sharing Catholic Social Teaching, or the CST101 Video Series.

 Prayers and Liturgies: Opening and closing prayers and parish Masses can include special intentions for those whose lives are at risk, for those suffering from injustice, for political leaders who make important decisions, and, close to the election, for those who will be voting for our leaders.
 Sample general intercessions are available.

-Connect with Parents: To help parents and youth discuss Faithful Citizenship as a family and to make them aware of what is happening in youth ministry programs, send home a copy of the bulletin insert, The Challenge of Forming Consciences for Faithful Citizenship, as well as the Family Guide to Faithful Citizenship.
+Connect with Parents: To help parents and youth discuss Faithful Citizenship as a family and to make them aware of what is happening in youth ministry programs, send home a copy of Part 1 and Part 2 of the bulletin insert, The Challenge of Forming Consciences for Faithful Citizenship, as well as the Family Guide to Faithful Citizenship.

 Seize the Opportunities: While elections are the most obvious opportunities to discuss the message of Faithful Citizenship, other events lend themselves to this topic as well.
 A local right-to-life march or a "lobby day" sponsored by a diocesan or state legislative network can generate both discussion and action on the Catholic tradition of participation in public life.